gitamahm/human_tissue_microbiome_atlas/SIMBA/README.md

 The shell scripts execute the viral, bacterial and fungal branches of the pipeline.
 We recommend the following steps: Running the **`simba_viral.sh`** followed by **`simba_mico.sh`** and then the **`simba_fungal.sh`**.
 There are several parameters that are user-specific, which I will describe below in brackets.
 We have left examples from our own runs in these shell scripts.
 Note that in addition to Snakemake and Conda installations, there is a need for a **`config.yaml`** file that contains parameters used by Snakemake.

-For more details on SLURM commands please see documentations such as [this](https://login.scg.stanford.edu/tutorials/job_scripts/).
+For more information on SLURM commands please see documentations such as [this](https://login.scg.stanford.edu/tutorials/job_scripts/).
-For more details on Snakemake commands please refer to the [Snakemake tutorials](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html).

 ```
 #SBATCH --job-name=[provide a job title]